OctopusDeploy/docs/docs/runbooks/runbook-examples/databases/backup-rds-mssql-s3-database.md

 ---
 title: Backup RDS SQL database to S3
-description: Perform a native SQL backup for an RDS SQL database and store in an S3 bucket
+description: This section shows you how to perform a native SQL backup for an RDS SQL database and store in an S3 bucket.
 position: 90
 ---

-You can perform native backups of Amazon Relational database instances running SQL Server.
-You may may want to store that backup in S3 storage and using an Octopus Runbook is a great way to do this.
+You can perform native backups of Amazon Relational Database instances running SQL Server.
+You may want to store the backup in S3 storage, and using an Octopus runbook is an easy way to automate the process.

 In the following example, we'll use the [AWS RDS SQL Server - Backup to S3 Bucket](https://library.octopus.com/step-templates/3dd60fea-b98a-4760-8867-cbd049f7aa31/actiontemplate-aws-rds-sql-server-backup-to-s3-bucket) community step template.

 ## AWS Prerequisites

-* An AWS RDS SQL Server Instance.
+* An AWS RDS SQL Server instance.
 * An Amazon S3 Bucket.
 * An AWS Identity and Access Management (IAM) Role to access the bucket.
-* The SQLSERVER_BACKUP_RESTORE option added to an option group on the DB instance
+* The SQLSERVER_BACKUP_RESTORE option added to an option group on the DB instance.

 For more information on setting up AWS RDS instances for native backups, please see https://aws.amazon.com/premiumsupport/knowledge-center/native-backup-rds-sql-server/.

-## Create the Runbook
+## Create the runbook

 1. To create a runbook, navigate to **{{Project, Operations, Runbooks, Add Runbook}}**.
 2. Give the Runbook a name and click **SAVE**.